Ranked! The 10 best goalkeepers of the 21st century

 1. Gianluigi Buffon

-The modern-day master may have produced his very finest form in his early days at Juventus, but that he’s still so close to that level – and that there have been so few career low points – is what makes him the very best.
+The modern-day master may have produced his very finest form in his early days at Juventus, but maintained that level for a long time – and that there have been so few career low points, is what makes him the very best.

 Even what should have been considered the nadir of his career – Juve's relegation to Serie B after Calciopoli during Italy's World Cup-winning year of 2006 – eventually contributed to his reputation.
 The loyalty he showed to remain in Turin and help the club rediscover their place among Europe's leading teams confirmed his place as a legend with Juventus fans.

-His incredible longevity has more than justified Juve spending what was then a divisive world-record €52m for a goalkeeper in 2001 (and, incredibly, still is in euros).
-Buffon's 175 Italy caps also represent a European record, and convincingly surpass the previous Italian record of 111 once held by the brilliant Dino Zoff.
+His incredible longevity has more than justified Juve spending what was then a divisive world-record €52m for a goalkeeper in 2001.
+Buffon's 176 Italy caps also represent a record, and convincingly surpass the previous Italian record of 111 once held by the brilliant Dino Zoff.